daniel-iwaniec/daniel-iwaniec.github.io/about.md

+---
+title: About
+---

 # About

-This is a simple dev blog.
+This is a simple blog about IT development.

 # Contact
 ## Email